Peter Aumer: First entry into the Bundestag (2009–2014)

-Re-election to the Bundestag (2016 – today)
+Re-election to the Bundestag (2016–present)

 On 26 November 2016, Aumer was elected as the CSU's direct candidate for the Bundestag constituency of Regensburg for the second time after 2009 by 81 of the 159 delegates eligible to vote and was therefore just ahead of Astrid Freudenstein with 78 votes.
 The incumbent direct representative, Philipp Graf von und zu Lerchenfeld, withdrew his announced candidacy during the nomination meeting.
 He also became the top candidate on the CSU's state list for the Bundestag.

 Aumer became a member of the Bundestag again in the 2017 German federal election.
 He won 40.05% of the first votes in the Regensburg federal constituency and thus the direct mandate in the constituency.
 He is a member of the Committee for Labour and Social Affairs and the Subcommittee on Disarmament, Arms Control and Non-Proliferation.
 He has been a market town councillor in Regenstauf again since 2020.

 In the 2021 federal election, he was able to defend his direct mandate with 35.3% of the first votes.
 He is also member of the ASEAN Parliamentary Group.